 What Is Adderall?

-Adderall is a combination of two nervous system stimulant drugs amphetamine and dextroamphetamine.
+Adderall is a combination of two nervous system stimulant drugs namely amphetamine and dextroamphetamine.
 It belongs to the central nervous system stimulant drug category.
 There are several variants of the medicine, including those that release instantly into the system and those that release over an extended duration (Adderall XR).
 The dosage may differ for each variant.

 Why May A Breastfeeding Mother Need Adderall?

-Adderall could be prescribed to a breastfeeding mother if she has attention-deficit/hyperactivity disorder (ADHD) (1).
+Adderall is prescribed by doctors as an attention-deficit/hyperactivity disorder (ADHD) medication.
 The compounds amphetamine and dextroamphetamine present in the drug mimic dopamine, epinephrine (also called adrenaline), and norepinephrine, which are naturally occurring neurotransmitters of the body.
 It is a serotonin, norepinephrine, and dopamine reuptake inhibitor.

-Adderall imitates the functions of these compounds and suppresses the symptoms of ADHD.
-It keeps you alert, improves clarity of thought, and helps focus better (2).
+Adderall imitates the functions of these compounds and suppresses the symptoms of ADHD, a neurodevelopmental disorder.
+It makes you more alert, improves clarity of thought, and helps you focus better (2).

 Is It Safe To Have Adderall During Breastfeeding?

-What Are The Side Effects Of Adderall On A Breastfeeding Mother?
+What Are The Side Effects Of Adderall ?

-Side effects of Adderall vary from the common ones to more serious ones.
+Side effects of Adderall vary from common ones to more serious ones.

 Common side effects of Adderall:

-The common side effects can occur with any dosage of the medicine.
+The common side effects can occur with any dosage of the medicine (1)

 - Decreased appetite